razzius/fish-functions/README.md

 If no commit message is given and there's only 1 file changed, commit "(Add / Update / Delete) (that file)".

+If multiple files changed, run the standard interactive `git commit`.

 ```fish
 $ git-commit
 [master c77868d] Update README.md